 What to expect at the Yuyuan Garden

-The five-acre garden is spectacular in its scale and artistry and a must-see while visiting Shanghai.
+The five-acre Yuyuan Garden is spectacular in its scale and artistry.
 It features classical gardens containing towering rockeries, elegant pagodas, a zigzag bridge, graceful arches, glimmering pools and impressive carvings.

 Intricate etchings and sculptures lay scattered throughout the garden.
 A leisurely walk through the garden will reveal these little treasures.
 Besides the carvings, you’ll also find calligraphic art and several interesting paintings by famous artists.